Policies, Procedures & Statutory Documentation

 Musical Forms and Devices

 Analysis unit on musical forms and devices, focusing on how composers used structure to and ornamentation to develop their music.
-Set work 1 introduced as a foundation for later year’s study.
+Set work 1 introduced.

 AOS1